TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production/ensure-high-availability/uptime-tests.md

 When uptime tests are added into a Tyk cluster, a single Gateway will elect itself as primary.
 Gateways remain as primary using a dead man's switch, by keeping a key active in Redis.
 Primaries are re-elected or confirmed every few seconds.
 If one Gateway stops or fails, another can detect the failure and elect itself as the primary.

-The primary node will then run the uptime tests allocated to the cluster (shard group).
+The primary Gateway will then run the uptime tests allocated to the cluster (shard group).

 The node running the uptime test will have a worker pool defined so that it can execute tests simultaneously every few seconds determined by a node-configurable interval loop.
 Depending on how many uptime tests are being run, this worker pool should be increased or decreased as needed.